lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     run 10000

-.. container:: justify

 As it is, this input returns one of the most common error that you will encounter using LAMMPS:

 ..  code-block:: bash

     ERROR: Lost atoms: original 1000 current 984

-.. container:: justify

 The goal of this exercise is to fix the *Lost atoms* error without using any other command than the ones already present.
 You can only play with the values of the parameters and/or replicate every command as many times as needed.

 ..  admonition:: Note
     :class: info